 What’s Included: Click on the Contents tab to learn more about what is included with this product.

-Scheduling Information: 90 Days (75 lesson days + tests days/work days); lessons are 30 minutes in length.
+Scheduling Information: 180 Days; lessons are 30 minutes in length.

 Printed Teacher’s Editions are not included with this kit.
 A complete copy of the Teacher’s Edition (formerly TE on CD) and the Teacher’s Toolkit CD as well as files for printing materials from the Teacher Support Materials CD are available by logging into your account.
 If you desire a printed Teacher Edition, please contact Customer Service for special pricing.

 All DVD and Hard Drive Distance Learning kits now include a Parent Guide as well as a Student Worksheets Packet which have all of the teacher support materials and answer keys needed for the subject(s).